 The zombies in Resident Evil are one giant nope-fest.
 Over the past six films, there is a variety of both walking and running zombies.
 The virus is also able to spread to animals, and some notable examples are the infected dogs in the lab and a swarm of zombie crows.
 (Peckish flying zombies?
 Talk about a murder of crows!)
 Along with these grossly unfair odds, the Umbrella Corporation has scientists that keep making improved, more resilient zombies.
 While there is a cure, administering the wrong dosage has been shown to turn the recipient into a "tyrant" variation, which has regenerative abilities and psionic powers similar to the immune main character, Alice.
 With some zombie variants that are essentially superhero-like zombies, the odds of surviving in the Resident Evil universe are grossly unfair, unless you're Alice.
 The end of the film series creates an improved antidote, but the odds of there being a large number of survivors to take it seems pretty bleak.
 (We wouldn't be surprised if zombie mosquitos were possible, which would be utterly terrifying.)

 We hope you enjoyed looking through our list of zombies ranked by their danger to humans.
 Do you enjoy horror movies?
 Do you have a favorite type of zombie?
-Have you made plans in case a zombie apocalypse ever happens?
+Have you made plans in case a zombie apocalypse ever threatens to be the end of the world?
 Please feel free to share your love of zombies with us in the comments.
 Also, if you're interested in wearing a zombie costume for Halloween or doing your own zombie makeup, you might want to check out our zombie costume DIY.